Post Summary: Kenya travel tips you should know

 The Economy is Booming

-While Kenya is still a developing country it’s important to note that it still has the most powerful economy in East Africa.
-It only took a few days in the countries capital for us to realize the nation is unlike most of its African counterparts.
+While Kenya is still a developing country, it’s important to note that it still has the most powerful economy in East Africa.
+It only took a few days in the country’s capital for us to realize the nation is unlike most of its African counterparts.

 There is a growing middle class, infrastructure, and a strong business sector.
-We happened to visit right before the 2017 elections and it seemed most Kenyans were hopefully about the prospect of their country.
+We happened to visit right before the 2017 elections, and it seemed most Kenyans were hopeful about the prospect of their country.
 That being said, the wealth divide in Kenya was also one of the most apparent we have seen in Africa.
-Only rivaled with that of South Africa.
+Only rivaled that of South Africa.

 Kenya is your African movie